Find Your Best Hike

 The Preserve’s Quartz Trail follows a large desert wash slowly uphill through a beautiful development for two miles and into the Preserve.
 This shady, slightly wetter wash often produces a great variety of wildflowers.
 The wash’s abundant vegetation also attracts a wide variety of desert birds.

-All of the trails in Scottsdale’s McDowell Sonoran Preserve are open to hikers and their four-legged friends.
+All of the trails in Scottsdale’s McDowell Sonoran Preserve is open to hikers and their four-legged friends.
 Keep in mind that dogs, like people, have varying degrees of physical fitness so choose a trail that matches both your and your dog’s abilities and carry enough water for both of you.

 Great Hiking/Climbing Combos